 INTRODUCTION

-At Label Insight we took any packaged edible with a bar code and digitized every single piece of information on the package.
-Then we created even more data based on that package information (Is it gluten free?
+At Label Insight we took any packaged food with a bar code and digitized every single piece of information on the package.
+We then created even more data based on what was collected (based on the ingredients, is it gluten free?
 Heart healthy?).
-I helped consumer packaged goods companies use this product data in many ways.
-They could compare their product against others in the same category, fuel an internal PIM, send it to retailer webpages like Amazon’s or Target’s, or populate SmartLabel® pages which present product information in a normalized mobile–friendly format so consumers can easily find and compare what they care about for any product.
-It also lets brands add more product details that do not fit on the packaging.
+I helped brands use this product data in many ways.
+They could compare their product across its entire category, fuel an internal PIM, send it to retailer webpages like to Amazon or Target, or populate SmartLabel pages which present normalized product data in a mobile–friendly format so consumers can easily find the specific things they cared in the same place no matter the product.
+It also gives brands a way to add expansive product details that don’t fit on the packaging.

 THE PROBLEM